 Day 5 : 1965 Kansenji High School, Ndola, Zambia.
 I am made a prefect, no one is more surprised than I am.
 The Prefects wore a different uniform to the rest of the school.
 Here is a swatch of fabric that has survived that I used in a patchwork quilt.

 Day 4 : Paper dress patterns were an important part of my life, from my early teens I made most of my clothes including my school uniforms.
 So when my husband threw them all away at the breakup of our marriage 1985 I felt a huge chunk of my life had gone too.

-Day 3 : 1966 - 1968 I attend night school trying to get some ‘O’ Levels, and read Jane Eyre for the first time, I totally identified with this spirited young woman and the descriptions of the bleak cold North.
+Day 3 : 1966 - 1968 I attend night school trying to get some ‘O’ Levels, I read Jane Eyre for the first time, I totally identified with this spirited young woman and the descriptions of the bleak cold North.

 Day 2 : 1966 I flew unaccompanied from Lusaka to Gatwick to begin my new life as an art student